Silmaen/DepManager/README.md

 folder, then it must contain a properly formatted `edp.info` file.
 Or an archive (.zip, .tgz or .tar.gz file format allowed).
 The uncompressed archive must contain a properly formatted `edp.info` file.

-`depmanager pack del <query>` Will remove from local cache all package matching the query
+`depmanager pack del <query>` Will remove from local cache all package matching the query.

 #### push, pull